 I changed back to my regular seed and the birds returned.The point I want to make here is that when birds pick out the rubbish in the seed mix they will just through it away and it will fall to the ground, ready to be found by a rat.
 Use high quality, no mess seed mix in your feeders.
 If you do, birds will eat up every single bit and not waste any.
 There will be less mess on the ground and less temptation for a rat.

 There are many brands of ‘no mess’ bird seed around but some are not as good as they have you think.
 Some of the best bird seed I have used is from Vine House Farm.
 The difference in bird activity when using their food was very noticeable.
+The other online retailer I use is CJ Wildlife.
 See their range and check their latest prices here.

 7. Use Bird Seed That Rats Won’t Eat